alpha6/gemini-setup/README.md

     +    key <AC09> { symbols[Group2] = [          l,          L,          slash,         Lstroke ] };
 ```

+And second thing with mapping -

 You then have two groups working with simultaneous pressing of both left and right shift keys being how you swap between which is the active group.

 ## Used sources

+##Installing an NTP client

+Let us configure the NTP client to be time synced with the NTP server.
+For this, you have to install the ntpd daemon on the client machine.

+    apt-get install ntpdate

 * https://www.oesf.org/forum/index.php?topic=36209.0
 * https://support.planetcom.co.uk/index.php/Linux_Flashing_Guide